Meet Our Winnipeg Team

 I am fourth year undergraduate student in the Faculty of Science at the University of Manitoba.
 I am interested in spinal cord injury research, specifically the effects of electrical stimulation and exercise in improving function and movement after injury.
 I also worked on a project to identify the validity of International Codes of Disease (ICD) codes in the identification of spinal cord injuries in Manitoba.
 I am excited to bridge the gap between academia and industry and get undergraduates and graduate students to learn and explore all the different opportunities available.

-I am in my third year of my Bachelor of Science (Maj.)
+I am in my fourth year of my Bachelor of Science (Maj.)
 Co-op degree in Integrative Biology.
-Previously I have worked as a research technician - where I studied sex ratio bias and how it relates to resource allocation.
+I have an eclectic history in science - from working alongside field technicians in South Africa studying sex-ratio biases in ground squirrels to working parallel with arctic biologists in government labs analyzing changes in marine vertebrate physiology in response to climate stressors.
 I am passionate abut bridging the gap between science and industry.
 I joined Science to Business to promote opportunities beyond academia to both undergraduate and graduate students.

 Andrew WH Tse